-In early June 2012, the 3800 CR was being used on its first-ever project.
-“This is our maiden voyage with it,” says Mike Haggerty, sales manager, Reclamation LLC, West Hurley, N.Y.
+In early June 2012, the new 3800 CR was being used on its first-ever project.
+“This is our maiden voyage with it,” said Mike Haggerty, sales manager, Reclamation LLC, West Hurley, N.Y.
 “We love the machine, and its production is superior to any other reclamation machine on the market today.”

-The specification of foamed asphalt not only permits 100% recycling of an existing road into a stabilized road base, but actually extends the limited construction season in the mountainous Adirondacks.
+The specification of foamed asphalt not only permits 100 percent recycling of an existing road into a stabilized road base, but actually extends the limited construction season in the mountainous Adirondacks.

-“They are cold-in-place recycling a depth of 4 inches with foamed asphalt,” says Mike Marshall, director recycling products, at Wirtgen America Inc. “Two percent asphalt cement is being added by mass bulk of material.
-In addition, a nominal 3/4-inch-size stone is being added, pre-spread on the pavement, and mix it in with the existing pavement, and stabilize both with foam.
-The finished structure will be 4 inches thick.”
+“They are cold-in-place recycling a depth of 4-in. with foamed asphalt,” said Mike Marshall, director recycling products, at Wirtgen America Inc. “Two percent asphalt cement is being added by mass bulk of material.
+In addition, a nominal 3/4-in.-size stone is being added, pre-spread on the pavement, and mix it in with the existing pavement, and stabilize both with foam.
+The finished structure will be 4 in. thick.”

-“The foamed asphalt will allow us to work late into the fall,” Haggerty says.
-“Plus, in Lake Placid, tourism is the No. 1 industry.
+“The foamed asphalt will allow us to work late into the fall,” Haggerty said.
+“Plus, In Lake Placid, tourism is the No. 1 industry.
 Our traffic pattern is shorter, and on this very, very busy road we have very, very few complaints.
 The happier the public is, the happier the resident engineer and the community will be.”

 With the average production rate for the 3800 CR on this project being 520 tons per hour, in-place recycling eliminated over 50 truck trips of materials per hour in this remote, mountain location.